itsip99/basra_website/README.md

 v1.0.5
 - Absent History's filter change.
 Branch is no longer mandatory; default Date range change from months to weeks; and User can export without utilize data filter

+v1.0.6
+- Now, user can be able to export 2 types of report which are sales attendance report and meal transport allowance

 ## Getting Started

 This project is a starting point for a Flutter application.